clerk/javascript/packages/chrome-extension/README.md

 ## Getting Started

-[Clerk](https://clerk.com/?utm_source=github&utm_medium=clerk_chrome_extension) is the easiest way to add authentication and user management to your Chrome Extension.
+[Clerk](https://clerk.com/?utm_source=github&utm_medium=clerk_chrome_extension) is the easiest way to add authentication and user management to your Browser Extension.
 Add sign up, sign in, and profile management to your application in minutes.

 ### Prerequisites